 Tom Regan’s major film awards include the Silver Medal for We Are All Noah (International Film Festival of New York, 1986) and the Gold Medal for Voices I Have Heard (Houston International Film Festival, 1988).

-Tom Regan is married to the former Nancy Tirk, with whom he co-founded The Culture and Animals Foundation.
-They have two wonderful children, a son, Bryan, who is a photographer living in Raleigh, and a daughter, Karen, who is Associate Vice Chancellor for Research at the University of North Carolina, Chapel Hill.
-Nancy and Tom are the doting grandparents of Hannah, Brooke, Anna Drew, and Miles.
+Tom Regan passed away on February 17, 2017.
+He was married to the former Nancy Tirk, with whom he co-founded The Culture and Animals Foundation.
+They had two wonderful children, a son, Bryan, who is a photographer living in Raleigh, and a daughter, Karen, who is Associate Vice Chancellor for Research at the University of North Carolina, Chapel Hill, as well as the grandparents of Hannah, Brooke, Anna Drew, and Miles.